TaygaHoshi/tt-project/Lists/List of Witchcraft Spells.md

 	Summon a creature from the spirits list.
 Its level equals to your (ARC) up to a maximum of 3.
 This ally can't speak but it understands orders.
 	You can only have one summoned or raised creature at any time.

+## Sprout
+**Complexity:** Simple
+**Casting Time:** Action
+**Cost:** 2 mana
+**Range:** 1 meter
+**Radius:** 3 meters
+**Duration:** 5 minutes
+**Effect**
+	You grow a stationary and autonomous plant next to you, which shoots needles to your foes within radius, right after your turn.
+It can shoot one needle per round, dealing 5 physical damage if it hits.
+	This plant uses half of your PEN and ARC for its precision rolls and damage, respectively.
+It has 10 hp, and its resistances are equal to 5.
+	A sprout created by this spell is immune to debilitating status effects.
+	A sprout does not count towards your summon limit, and you can have up to (1 + ARC/4) sprouts at any time.

 ## Elemental Arrow
 **Complexity:** Simple
 **Casting Time:** Action